dropmann/gamlj_glm/README.md

 The module estimates a general linear model with categorial and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, etc.

+You will first need to download [Jamovi](https://www.jamovi.org/download.html).
+To install this module download the file MetaModel.jmo and select it using the sideload feature in Jamovi.

 Detailed information at  https://mcfanda.github.io/gamlj_glm/

 ## Model